sufangmu/sufangmu.github.io/docs/english/NCE/NCE2.md

 It is a very modern(现代的) house, so it looks strange(奇怪的) to some people.
 It must be the only modern house in the district(区).

+### Expressions

+- have a letter from sb.
+- get a surprise

 ## 24 It Could be Worse

 I entered the hotel manager's office and sat down.